allanger/gitlab-user-manager/README.md

 4. Work with teams

-`teams` commands takes team names as arguments, so if you want to modify not default team pass an argumanet with a team name
 ```
 $ gum teams help
 $ gum teams add-project -u PROJECT_ID # will add a project to the default team